 It took the whole day to pass the border.
-In the NatCo bus going through the border, I met two Japanese tourists – an old woman and a middle aged man.
-I liked they travelling style.
-The man, 37 has a family but he travelled Pakistan on his own.
-In the bus, they did not feel forced to talk, we had few exchanges and that’s it.
+In the NatCo bus going through the border, I met two JaIt took the whole day to pass the border.
+On the NATCO bus going through the border, I met two Japanese tourists – an old woman and a middle-aged man.
+I liked their traveling style.
+The man, 37 has a family but he traveled Pakistan on his own.
+On the bus, they did not feel forced to talk, we had few exchanges and that’s it.
 Introverts like me.
-In the evening, we went together to the restaurant in Tashkurgan.
-I was lucky to have them with me.
-Everything in menu was in Chinese, so I would be completely lost on my own.
+In the evening, we went together to a restaurant in Tashkurgan.
+I was lucky to be with them.
+Everything on the menu was in Chinese, so I would be completely lost on my own.
 During the dinner, they asked me how old they seemed to be.
 I guessed – 45 and 27.
-They were 65 and 37 😀 Japanese are very proud to look young.
+They were 65 and 37 😀 Japanese are very proud of looking young.
 Having a Chinese dinner was also a big relief – Pakistan is awesome, but their kitchen is not good for me.

 At the end of the first day, I passed Kara-Kul Lake (many lakes in central Asia are called like this).
-It got pretty cold when I saw few yurts.
+It got pretty cold when I saw a few yurts.
 When I stopped nearby, few Chinese workers saw me and invited me to the yurt.
-Before going to sleep, they took me to the bar for a dinner and did not allow to pay for myself.
+Before going to sleep, they took me to the bar for dinner and did not allow me to pay for myself.
 We could not communicate in one language, but it was great to experience such human kindness in this remote area.

 Situation in Xinjiang

 When travelling Chinese Xinjang provice, you could feel the tension.
 Along the road, there is a fence on both sides.
 There are cameras over the road set in both directions.
 All villages are few hundred meters far from the road.
+The buildings are low with the local town hall being the only visWhen traveling Chinese Xinjiang province, I could feel the tension.
+Along the road, there is a fence on both sides.
+There are cameras over the road set in both directions.
+All villages are a few hundred meters far from the road.
 The buildings are low with the local town hall being the only visible.
 It magnifies the feeling of loneliness in this place.
 The province is a military state, like Burma.
-People’ freedom is limited.
-After getting back to Poland, I learned that there are concentration camps for minorities there.
-People have even limitations on contacting the foreigners.
+People’s freedom is limited.
+After getting back to Poland, I learned that there are concentration camps for minorities there, so-called “education camps”.
+Immigrants are “thought” there how to be a good Chinese citizen.
+People have even limitations in contacting foreigners.
 Few times during cycling, a car with Chinese tourists stopped to give me water.
-People were happy to se me in their country.
+People were happy to see me in their country.
 But it never happened with locals, only tourists from mainland China.

 Chinese border crossing again

-At the border control they were debating for 10 minutes whether the guy on the passport photo is me.
+At the border control, they were debating for 10 minutes whether the guy on the passport photo is me.
 As on the border in Tashkurgan, where I entered the country.
 Taking 9 years old passport on such a trip is not a very wise idea.